stormchaserroleplaying/stormchaserRPG/Spells/1/Restoration/index.md

 *You channel positive energy to heal the living or damage the undead.*

-If the target is a willing living creature, you roll one of its recovery die add your spellcasting attribute modifier and heal that amount of Stamina.
+If the target is a willing living creature, you roll one of its recovery die, add your spellcasting attribute modifier and heal that amount of Stamina.
 If the target is undead, then make a spellcasting attack vs its Constitution defence.
 On a hit, you deal the same amount of sacred damage to it.

 This spell has no effect on constructs.